Merkel sounds upbeat on euro zone reform as coalition wrangles

 “I think Germany can make its own contribution and we will reach common solutions with France by June and I am looking forward to the visit on Thursday because it will be a step in working towards a common position,” she said.

-But Volker Kauder, leader of the conservative bloc in parliament, said other countries should not try to “pull tricks” in negotiations on a banking union, adding that they needed to reduce risks in their national banking sectors before there could be a European deposit insurance scheme.

-Government sources said separately that Berlin was considering suggesting that European economy ministers join finance ministers at their regular meetings, with a view to improving competitiveness rather than simply amassing funds for countries in trouble.

-Merkel’s conservatives and the SPD agreed in their coalition deal to strengthen and reform the euro zone in close partnership with France, but they are at odds over the details.
+Merkel’s conservatives and the SPD agreed in their coaltion deal to strengthen and reform the euro zone in close partnership with France, but they are at odds over the details.

 At the heart of the tussle is a conflict between the conservatives’ insistence on individual countries being liable for their own economic risks, and Macron’s push for more solidarity - or pooling of risks - between member states.

-The SPD sympathizes with Macron and wants him to be rewarded for his efforts to reform the French economy, well aware that a large chunk of French voters remains susceptible to far-right and far-left populists skeptical about the European Union.
+The SPD sympathises with Macron and wants him to be rewarded for his efforts to reform the French economy, well aware that a large chunk of French voters remains susceptible to far-right and far-left populists sceptical about the European Union.

 Macron was elected last May on a promise to overhaul the EU.
 He has called for the euro zone to have its own budget and finance minister, and for the currency bloc’s rescue fund to be turned into a mechanism - like a European Monetary Fund - for helping member states pre-empt threats of financial instability.